top of page

 You’ll need a Stardom World subscription.
 A subscription is 920 yen, so convert that into your country's currency.
 (Currently under 6 USD!)
 With this, you'll have access to livestreams and years of archived content.

 For most non-PPVs, there will be no commentary.
-For PPVs, there will usually be an English commentary option.
-Promos will not have English subtitles, though.
+For PPVs, there will be Japanese commentary, but English may be available too.
+Promos will not have any subtitles, though.

 Schedule

-Check the distribution schedule to see what's coming up and what shows will be live and which will be uploaded at a later date.
+Check the distribution schedule to see what's coming up and which shows will be live and which will be uploaded later.
 Their website is, of course, in Japanese, so utilize Google Translate or other translators like DeepL.
-The English Twitter is also a great resource for reminders of shows coming up.
+Stardom's English Twitter is also a great resource for reminders.

 With a subscription, you can watch all non-PPVs.
 These shows will mostly contain multi-woman tag matches that are building towards a bigger show.
-However, look out for shows that take place in Korakuen Hall.
-These are a step above your usual non-PPV, as these usually have title matches or surprises.
+However, look out for shows set in Korakuen Hall.
+These are a step above your usual non-PPV shows, as they usually feature title matches or surprises.
 PPVs are where you are guaranteed multiple title defenses and big matches.
-However, PPVs cost extra, but they’ll be made available for all subscribers days after airing if you can wait.
-Sometimes shows in Korakuen Hall will be PPVs.
-It just depends on the magnitude of the card.
+However, these cost extra, but they’ll be made available for all subscribers a few days after airing if you can wait.
+Sometimes shows in Korakuen Hall will be PPVs, and sometimes they won't.
+It just depends on the card's magnitude.

 Championships

-World of Stardom Championship: Saya Kamitani (Won on December 29, 2024)
+World of Stardom Championship: Sayaka Kurara (Won on April 26, 2026)

 Nicknamed "The Red Belt".
 For simplicity's sake, this is the top championship.

-Nicknamed “The White Belt”.
-The Wonder and World Belts are technically equal, but the World Belt will mostly always main event over the Wonder belt.
+“The White Belt”.
+The Wonder and World Belts are technically equal, but the World Belt will always main event over the Wonder Belt.
 The World belt seems to be more of a skill belt, while the Wonder belt is more about passion and emotion.
 However, one can argue it is up to the champion to decide what the belt stands for.

 Tag belts with a fancy name.